nrwl/nx-apollo-example/README.md

 `nx add @nrwl/angular`

 ## Create Angular libraries
 Nx alllows us to break down our code into well-organized libraries for consumption by apps, so let's create a couple of Angular libraries to organize our work.
 We'll create a data-access library which will handle communication with the backend, and a feature-sets library which will include our container components for displaying the Lego set data.
 Ina  real app, we might also create a ui library which would include our reusable presentational components, but we'll leave that out in this example.
 We'll group both of these libraries into an angular directory in libs to keep them separate from the React libraries we'll create later.
-For more information on how to organize your Angular monorepo using Nx, read our book [Enterprise Angular Monorepo Patterns](https://go.nrwl.io/angular-enterprise-monorepo-patterns-new-book).
+For more information on how to organize your Angular monorepo using Nx, read our book *Enterprise Angular Monorepo Pattern* by registerting at [Nrwl Connect](https://connect.nrwl.io/).

 To create the described libraries, we run these commands: